 In the area of motorway operation and maintenance, Egis has been active in Australia for the past 20 years with road and tunnel projects in Melbourne, Sydney and Brisbane.
 Egis manages the Legacy Way tunnel in Brisbane and has won the contract to operate and maintain the WestConnex motorway, the largest infrastructure project in Australia.

-Our group has been operating in Indonesia since 1979 where its expertise is particularly recognized in the fields of road, rail, air, water and mining.
+The Egis group has had offices in Indonesia since 1979.
+In this country, its expertise is particularly acknowledged in the fields of roads, rail, aviation, water and mining.

 Through our subsidiary PT Egis International Indonesia, Egis addresses some of the country’s colossal infrastructure requirements.
 Among the flagship projects supervised by Egis’ teams feature the integration of the railway systems of the Palembang LRT, the development of the freeway network on the island of Sumatra, the feasibility studies for infrastructure and installations for the Weda Bay mining complex and the infrastructure master plan for the new 1,250 ha Special Economic Zone dedicated to the Mandalika tourist resort on the island of Lombok.